Anello-Photonics/docs-A1/communication_messaging.rst

 3. RTCM Data Input
 ----------------------

-Standard RTCM Messages are forwarded to the Anello A-1 to enable the GNSS receivers to reach RTK precision.
+Standard RTCM Messages are forwarded to the Anello EVK to enable the GNSS receivers to reach RTK precision.
-The Anello A-1 receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
-The
-Anello Python Program provides an NTRIP client which can connect to a standard NTRIP network and forward the received RTCM messages into the Anello A-1.
+The Anello EVK receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
+The Anello Python Program provides an NTRIP client which can connect to a standard NTRIP network and forward the received RTCM messages into the Anello EVK.

 4. Configuration Input - Odometer Aiding
 ------------------------------------------